fpirri/covid19/README.italiano.md

 ----

-# DETAILS: Why 5 death per Million
+# DETTAGLI: Why 5 death per Million

 * Turn list into organic display
 * Translation still to be done